HalfDemon/iscore-rails/README.md

 ## Documentaion
 * Created by Blue Teams

-* Used by Green and White Teams
+* Used by Green and White Teams, or others as you see fit

-* Juged by Green and White Teams
+* Juged by Green and White Teams, again as you see fit

 ## Perimisions
 * Each User has a Team membership to a team.